'Pharma Bro' won't stop talking, except to jury in trial | New Country 923

 NEW YORK (AP) — “Pharma Bro” Martin Shkreli has kept up his trademark trolling on social media during his securities fraud trial — calling the case “bogus” — but the jury won’t hear him defend himself in court.

 The government’s last witness testified on Tuesday, a day after a lawyer for the former biotech CEO told the court that his client had chosen not to take the witness stand.
-Closing arguments are expected later this week.
+Closing arguments are set for Thursday, with deliberations expected to begin as early as Friday.

 In one of a flurry of recent Facebook posts, he wrote: “This was a bogus case from day one.”